Sessions Accused by Fellow Methodists of Violating Church Rules Over ‘Zero Tolerance’ Immigration Policy

 On the child abuse charge, the complaint says Sessions has advocated for and implemented “practices that indefinitely separate thousands of young children from their parents” and “holding thousands of children in mass incarceration facilities with little to no structured educational or socio-emotional support.”

-The US government has separated at least 2,000 children from parents at the border since implementing a policy that results in such family separations, the Department of Homeland Security confirmed Friday.
+As of May 31, the government had separated at nearly 2,000 children from parents at the border since implementing a policy to that effect on April 19, the Department of Homeland Security confirmed Friday.

-Doctors, religious leaders, the United Nations and politicians on both sides of the aisle have criticized the administration’s use of family separations.

 The president of the American Academy of Pediatrics told CNN the practice is “nothing less than government-sanctioned child abuse.”

-Administration officials have flatly denied that characterization.
+Administration officials deny that characterization.

 “We have high standards,” Homeland Security Secretary Kirstjen Nielsen said.
 “We give them meals and we give them education and we give them medical care.
 There are videos, there are TVs.”